 In our first four People > Process posts, we featured Melissa Gindling, AE at Levementum, Jonathan Sherman, SAE at Pluralsight, Simon Mutlu, Large Enterprise Accounts at Slack, and most recently, Adam Weber, VP of Sales at Emplify.
 As you’re reading through some of our previous posts, we hope you take away some interesting and valuable perspectives from these rockstar sales professionals and leaders.
 Our goal for this People > Processes series is to go behind the scenes and to break down negative stereotypes that sales professionals in technology face on a regular basis.
 Those that we’re highlighting in this series are truly unsung heroes that consistently put their prospects’ needs as their highest priority.
 And while these individuals would be the last to broadly publicize how they display integrity, we’re revealing some of their secrets.

-We continue along in our People > Processes series with our fifth article featuring Ally Brettnacher, Senior Account Executive at Sigstr, an email signature marketing solution (you may recognize the company from one of our previous case studies).
+We continue along in our People > Processes series with our fifth article featuring Ally Brettnacher, Former Senior Account Executive at Sigstr, an email signature marketing solution (you may recognize the company from one of our previous case studies).
 Though Ally has now worked in sales for several tech companies, she was fortunate to have started her career at a company that supported her and gave her the tools she needed to succeed and was surrounded by a number of peers that still motivate her to dream big and work harder than anyone else in the room.
 Ally’s authentic curiosity, her hardworking, can-do attitude, and her contagious enthusiasm for technology has made her a star in the sales arena.

 Express Passion About Your Company’s Solution